 As we believe that God calls a Christian to a special way of following Him, he does not use force.
 He only invites.
 He respects a person by leaving it to one’s free choice.
 (Mk.
 10: 21).

 This is the time for making discernment.
 The aim of the Postulancy is to give them sufficient religious formation as a preparation for the novitiate.
 The aims include:

 1. To have a deeper knowledge of the Congregation, its history, charism, and apostolate.

 2. The Congregation and the postulant will come to deeper understanding and discernment of the postulant’s capabilities and vocation to the Congregation.

-3. To help her gradually rid herself of the worldly spirit and orient herself for life in the novitiate.
+3. To help her gradually rid herself of the selfishness and orient herself for spiritual life in the novitiate.

-4. To discover whether the postulant has a real call to our Congregation, and how she should respond to it.
+4. To discover whether it is a real call to our Congregation, and how she should respond to it.